Home

 • The game was altered so that it could handle faster key presses.
 Basically I created a direction queue.
 This helps when you press a couple of arrow keys really quickly.
 Instead of using the last pressed arrow key as the direction to move in when you arrive in a new square, the game queues up all of the arrow keys you press and executes each movement as you go along.
 I noticed that this helped out in those really tense situations where you have to make a lot of careful turns.

-Javascript Snake
+JavaScript Snake

-During my senior year of high school I took an independent study course in C++.
-Originally it had been a full fledged C++ course with a teacher and everything, but since only 4 students signed up, they had us all do independent study projects instead.
-Independent study courses at my school worked by allowing you to work by yourself to create some project that you would then present to some committee to show that you had learned some stuff.
+During my senior year of high school, I took an independent study course in C++.
+Originally it had been a full fledged C++ course, but since only 4 students signed up, the school put us all in its independent study program instead.
+The program worked by allowing students to work by themselves to create a project, and at the end of the semester each student would present their project to a committee to show that they had actually learned something.

-Anyway, a couple of days ago I was working on some other Javascript project for this site when I randomly started thinking about the olden days.
-After remembering how much I loved Snake I thought to myself “Hrm, I bet I could write a version of Snake entirely in Javascript”.
-Since Snake is such a simple game, I decided to run with the idea and try and crank out a Javascript version as quick as possible.
+A few days ago, while working on some other JavaScript project for this site, I randomly started thinking about these olden days.
+After remembering how much I loved Snake I thought to myself “Hrm, I bet I could write a version of Snake entirely in JavaScript”.
+Since Snake is such a simple game, I decided to run with the idea and try and crank out a JavaScript version as quick as possible.
 You can see what I’ve got so far by following the below link:

 http://patorjk.com/games/snake

 That is fresh from my hard drive, and it’s a really bare bones version.
 I hope to add a couple more features and to optimize it some over the next week.
-Since Javascript is interpreted, the game may be a little jumpy on some of your computers (let me know if you have any major problems).
-When it’s totally done I’ll probably also post the source as a Javascript example.
+Since JavaScript is interpreted, the game may be a little jumpy on some of your computers (let me know if you have any major problems).
+When it’s totally done I’ll probably also post the source as a JavaScript example.
 You could peak at it right now if you wanted, but it’s in a not-ready-for-prime-time state right now.

 As an aside, under the hood the snake is a linked list.
-I googled “Javascript linked list” for some quick linked list code and came across this link, which is actually pretty nifty.
+I googled “JavaScript linked list” for some quick linked list code and came across this link, which is actually pretty nifty.
 It’s worth a look if it’s been a while since you’ve done anything with linked lists.

 TAAG